 For more about our Alexa skill, visit www.morganstanley.com/alexa

 For more Ideas, visit www.morganstanley.com/ideas

 Welcome to Thoughts on the Market.
-I'm Mike Wilson, Chief Investment Officer and Chief US Equity Strategist for Morgan Stanley.
+I'm Mike Wilson, Chief Investment Officer and Chief U.S. Equity Strategist for Morgan Stanley.
 Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
-It's Monday, August 3rd, at 11:30 a.m. in New York.
+It's Monday, October 19th, at 11:30 a.m. in New York.
 So let's get after it.